 Joanne Zimbler (JZ): Please describe the piece you'll be performing at Celebrate Dance.

-JZ: What is the most important thing you'd like audience members to pay attention to for the show?
+JZ: What is the most important thing that you'd like the audience to pay attention to at your Celebrate Dance debut?

 LZ: I believe some audience members may think the solo is fully choreographed.
 It is not.
 However, I do have a set blueprint and tasks to guide me throughout the piece.
 What happens within the task is improvisation.
 For the movement, I think audiences should really pay attention to the details that I try to incorporate on my body, and I hope they also feel the connection that I feel to the music while I'm dancing.
 Audiences should also recognize that Jamie really put herself out there by adding me as a last minute act to her self-produced show, and I am forever grateful for this amazing opportunity.

 JZ: Also is there a message or theme that audiences should pay attention to?